Ouseppachan: Career

 He started his music career as violinist in some music troupes including Voice of Trichur.
 Later he got the chance to be the violinist in concerts of renowned playback singer Madhuri.
 He later became the violinist under music director Paravoor Devarajan master.

 His first work in the film industry was the film Eenam, for which he set the background score.
 He also composed additional background music for the film Aaravam (1979) in which he also played the role of a fiddle player, however Kathodu Kathoram (1985), directed by Bharathan is considered as his debut.
 Ouseppachan's work was noted for the film and three songs from the film became super hits.
 These songs were noted also for the immense use of violin.
 This may be attributed to the facts that Ousephachan himself is a violinist and that the protagonist of the film played by Mammootty is also a violinist.

 Ousephachan then went on to compose music for over 200 films.
-He also composed songs for the non-commercial Hindi film Freaky Chakra, directed by V.K.
-Prakash and background scores for various other Hindi films, notably directed by Priyadarshan.
+He also composed songs for the non-commercial English film Freaky Chakra, directed by V.K.
+Prakash and background scores for various Hindi films, notably directed by Priyadarshan.
 His non-film songs include popular albums like Onapoothalam, Vasanthageetangal and many Christian devotional songs.
 Aside from music direction, he had taken up a spot as a judge for Asianet's Idea Star Singer 2008 and also as a judge for Kairali TV's Gandharva Sangeetham 2012.